Venddd/JD18-JD19-BkgColorsTweaker/README.md

 # Some infoℹ
 Requires .NET Runtime 8 to run.
-Use it how you want, as long as credit me.
+<br />Use it how you want, as long as credit me.
 <br />Dont take this too seriously, the only reason i wrote it was to train my c# skils.🤍